day8/re-frame/README.md

 Or, another way: **over time**, as `s` changes, `f` will be re-run each time to compute new `v`, forever keeping `v` up to date with the current `s`.

-Now, in our case, it is domino 3 which changes `s`, the application state, and, in response, dominoes 4-5-6 are about re-running `f` to compute the new `v` shown to the user.
+In our case, domino 3 changes `s`, the application state, and, in response, dominoes 4-5-6 are concerned with re-running `f` to compute the new `v` shown to the user.

 Except, of course, there's nuances.
 For instance, there's no single `f` to run.